Susan Binford: 512-415-4820

 Tori Yu: 512-232-4054

-(AUSTIN, Texas) August 29, 2017 – Julián Castro, who served as the 16th United States Secretary of Housing and Urban Development (HUD) under President Barack Obama from 2014 to 2017 and mayor of San Antonio from 2009 to 2014, will join the LBJ School of Public Affairs at The University of Texas at Austin in September 2017.
-Castro will serve as the Dean’s Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy.
+AUSTIN, Texas, Aug.
+29, 2017 — Julián Castro, who served as the 16th United States secretary of Housing and Urban Development (HUD) under President Barack Obama from 2014 to 2017 and mayor of San Antonio from 2009 to 2014, will join the LBJ School of Public Affairs at The University of Texas at Austin in September 2017.
+Castro will serve as the Dean's Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy.

 "Education has always been one of my top priorities," Castro said.
 "The LBJ School is rooted in the bold legacy of President Lyndon B. Johnson and his vision of a school that produces thinkers and doers.
 This is an extraordinary time for young people to dedicate their futures to public service, and the LBJ School under the leadership of Dean Evans recognizes the need to make transformative changes in the way we prepare the next generation of public leaders.
 I'm eager to be a part of this modern educational environment."